On Real-time Image Reconstruction with Neural Networks for MRI-guided Radiotherapy: Discussion

 Without a detailed understanding of the AUTOMAP learning process, it may also seem surprising that the neural network trains faster and performs better relative to CS at high acceleration factors (see Fig. \ref{fig-metrics}).
 However, this reflects the underlying mathematics of AUTOMAP as a tool for manifold approximation, where image reconstruction is achieved via a mapping between sparse representations in signal and image space.
 Hence, highly undersampled data, encourages the network to learn robust, low-dimensional, latent representation of data that can then be used for manifold approximation.\cite{Vincent2008}

-Our results show that AUTOMAP performs well with the addition of white noise, which represents the fundamental thermal limitations to SNR in an MRI scan.
-However, another valuable strength of data-driven MRI reconstruction models such as AUTOMAP is that they implicitly learn to suppress common MRI artifacts, such as spike noise caused by RF leakage, as these inputs typically fall outside the training domain.\cite{Koonjoo2021} The incorporation of new adversarial approaches into the training corpus will make neural network reconstructions more robust by identifying nonphysical input perturbations that can negatively impact reconstruction performance.\cite{Yu2019,Antun2020}

 Our experiments with motion-encoded k-space demonstrated that as a highly over-parameterized model, AUTOMAP has significant capacity to learn additional features.
 Here, we showed that AUTOMAP could learn generic properties of motion from YouTube videos, leading to lower NRMSE and higher tracking accuracy in reconstructed images of an \textit{in silico} lung cancer phantom.
 These tracking results do not account for reconstruction latency, which would be expected to further reduce tracking accuracy with CS.
 Additionally, there is significant scope to improve on tracking performance through utilization of more in-domain training data via synthetically generated motion applied to lung images.
-Temporal k-space filtering,\cite{Bruijnen2019} optical flow techniques\cite{Terpstra2020} and neural networks tailored to radial reconstruction could also improve performance.\cite{Wang2018, Liu2019a,Yoo2021}
+Such an approach could be adapted to assist with tracking of targets with out-of-plane motion, which represents a persistent challenge in MRI-guided radiotherapy.\cite{VanDeLindt2021} Temporal k-space filtering,\cite{Bruijnen2019} optical flow techniques\cite{Terpstra2020} and neural networks tailored to radial reconstruction could also improve network performance.\cite{Wang2018, Liu2019a,Yoo2021}

+Our results show that AUTOMAP performs well with the addition of white noise, which represents the fundamental thermal limitations to SNR in an MRI scan.
+However, another valuable strength of data-driven MRI reconstruction models such as AUTOMAP is that they implicitly learn to suppress common MRI artifacts, such as spike noise caused by RF leakage, as these inputs typically fall outside the training domain.\cite{Koonjoo2021}

+Future work will be required to test the robustness of AUTOMAP to common experimental imperfections encountered in MRI, such as $B_0$ and $B_1$ artifacts.
+While the over-parameterization of AUTOMAP means that it can be intentionally trained to correct for such artifacts, the incorporation of such specific examples into the training corpus will increase the risk of overfitting.
+Despite the risk of overfitting, it is likely that performance of AUTOMAP will benefit from some fine-tuning of pre-trained networks to the particular MRI system being used, especially when extending the approach to more challenging multi-coil reconstructions.\cite{Knoll2020} The incorporation of new adversarial approaches into the training corpus will make neural network reconstructions more robust by identifying nonphysical input perturbations that can negatively impact reconstruction performance.\cite{Yu2019,Antun2020}

 In conclusion, we have used AUTOMAP to accurately and rapidly reconstruct retrospectively acquired lung cancer images from radial data.
 We have also shown that AUTOMAP can adapt to generalized properties of motion learned from generic YouTube videos for real-time tracking applications.
 These results will inform the future development of dynamic adaptation technologies for MRI-Linacs, enabling new standards of personalized radiotherapy.